QED0711/wiki_cluster/README.md

     $ https://wn.wikipedia.org/wiki/Linux
     $ Linked 43 times in associated articles

+The user may click on any of the returned links to read the article directly.
+Alternatively, they my request details about a specified link, and read a summary of the contents in the CLI.

+Users can also start a new relevance search from any of the returned links by simply typing the index of the link they wish to scrape.

+NOTE: Because this gem has to load and parse several pages, sometime hundreds, pages with many links may take up to a minutes to scrape and find relevant articles.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.